atlanmod/MDE4RTS/README.md

 #  Installation

 MDE4RTS will download main dependencies using maven.
-However several dependencies have to be installed by hand before-hand, including [Mondo-hawk](https://github.com/mondo-project/mondo-hawk), and [MoDisco](https://www.eclipse.org/MoDisco/).
+However several dependencies have to be installed by hand before-hand, including [Mondo-hawk](https://github.com/mondo-project/mondo-hawk), the [DynamicAnalyser](https://github.com/atlanmod/DynamicAnalyser), and [MoDisco](https://www.eclipse.org/MoDisco/).

 A simple headless Eclipse plugin is available in the jar located in src/main/resources.
 It takes as a parameter the absolute URI of the project under analysis.